compagnon/OVH_webhosting/wordpress/2019-06-26-migration_database.md

 tags: [wordpress, webhosting, ovh, migration]
 ---

-# Wordpress // tips for  from URL A to URL B
+# Wordpress // notes for migrating a WordPress site from URL A to URL B
+(duplicate a webhosting OVH for getting UAT and A/B testing)

 -----
+Original post is on [https://gcompagnon.github.io/](https://gcompagnon.github.io/)

 # Backup and recover to another WebHosting